 There are two things that you want to be on the lookout for.
 These are:

 For starters, the water should drain and do so completely.
 The only way to accomplish this is by having the waterproofing membrane sloped to the drain.

-With a traditional mud pan shower, there is supposed to be a slope underneath the liner.
+With a traditional water in/water out mud pan shower, there is supposed to be a slope underneath the liner.
 Usually, called a “pre-slope” and sometimes installers will try to skip this step and install a liner directly on the flat subfloor.
 This is incorrect.